jgalvalisi/AWS/serverless-web-app/README.md

 ## Description:

 In this project, we will build a dynamic serverless web application using [AWS Lambda](https://aws.amazon.com/es/lambda/), [Amazon DynamoDB](https://aws.amazon.com/es/dynamodb/), [Amazon S3](https://aws.amazon.com/es/s3/), and [Amazon CloudFront](https://aws.amazon.com/es/cloudfront/).
 The application will allow users to create, read, update, and delete (CRUD) items from a DynamoDB table.
+In detail, we are going to count the number of viewers our new website has and check if it works or not using a DynamoDB table.

 ## Step by Step:

 ### 1° Phase - Create an S3 bucket to host the website

 - Using Amazon S3, we will host and compile all the files related to the web site such as HTML, CSS or JavaScript formats.
-- Use the bucket name you like (I'll use serverless-web-application-on-aws-project) and choose the region you need (in my case eu-central-1 Frankfurt).
+- Use the bucket name you like (I'll use serverless-web-application-on-aws-project/doingwithservicecloudproviders.free.nf) and choose the region you need (in my case eu-central-1 Frankfurt).
 - You can leave the rest as default settings.
 - Upload the static files within the bucket.

 ### 2° Phase - Create the CloudFront distribution

-- To get lot-latency of the website, we are going to settle CloudFront related to our bucket.
+- To get low-latency of the website, we are going to settle CloudFront connected to our bucket.
 - Select our S3 bucket as the origin domain.
 - Select the option 'Origin access control settings (recommended)' since we did not make our S3 bucket as public.
 - Set the Origin access control creating a new one.